Romibuzi/atomic-deployment-experiment/README.md

 ## Conclusion

-Both 404 and 500 reponses are problematic in case of forced symlink deployment, it makes the website unvailable for a short period of time where no symlink is present.
+Both 404 and 500 reponses are problematic in case of forced symlink deployment (`ln -sfn`), it makes the website unvailable for a short period of time where no symlink is present.
 The 500 is even more problematic, it can be the suppression of the symlink (before the replacment by the new) during a current request, which can leave your application in a very unstable state, e.g an `include()` or an `fopen()` operation.

-Solution : Use linux rename operation : `mv` (`os.rename()` in Python), which is an atomic operation.
+Solution : Use linux rename operation : `mv` (`os.rename()` in Python), which is an atomic operation, you won't loose your requests using this strategy.